-L11 Oxidative decarboxylation of pyruvate.
+L9 Oxidative decarboxylation of pyruvate.

-To show sum equation of oxidative phosphorylation of pyruvate into acetyl-CoA; list all the enzymes, coenzymes, and cofactors involved in the formation of acetyl-CoA from pyruvate and insert them in the metabolic scheme.
+List all the enzymes, coenzymes, and cofactors involved in the formation of acetyl-CoA from pyruvate and insert them in the metabolic scheme.
 Describe the regulation of oxidative decarboxylation of pyruvate.

-L12 Citric Acid Cycle.
+L10 Citric Acid Cycle.
 Regulation of the Citric Acid Cycle.

-To state the basic role of citric acid cycle (Tricarboxylic Acid Cycle); to show the cycle schematically, to state cycle reactions' cellular locations; to state reactions by which terminal oxidations occur together with corresponding enzymes and coenzymes; to state citric acid.
+To state the basic role of a citric acid cycle (Tricarboxylic Acid Cycle); to show the cycle schematically, to state cycle reactions' cellular locations; to state reactions by which terminal oxidations occur together with corresponding enzymes and coenzymes; to state citric acid.
 To list regulatory enzymes and reactions catalysed by those enzymes.